Lisa Yonka Stevens

 Prior to joining Yumkas, Vidmar, Sweeney & Mulrenin, Ms. Stevens represented corporate policyholders in insurance coverage disputes in state and federal courts throughout the country and abroad in international arbitration.
 She has been involved in all aspects of litigation and has successfully recovered millions of dollars for her clients.
 In addition to her insurance coverage work, Ms. Stevens has litigated complex commercial contract disputes and business-related torts.

 Ms. Stevens is the Immediate Past Chair of the Greater Maryland Network of the International Women’s Insolvency and Restructuring Confederation.
 Prior to this position, she served as the Co-Chair, Co-Chair for the Events Committee and as an At-Large Director on the Board.
 She is actively involved in the Bankruptcy Bar Association of Maryland (“MBBA”) and serves as the Secretary with prior involvement as the Chapter Events Chair and member of the Board of Directors.
 Ms. Stevens has been involved in redesigning the MBBA’s website and has been a presenter for the MBBA’s monthly meetings and annual Spring Break events.
-In addition, she is the Co-Chair of the Social Committee and Board Member of the Anne Arundel Bar Association (“AABA”).
+In addition, she is the Co-Chair of the Community Service Committee and Board Member of the Anne Arundel Bar Association (“AABA”).
 She served on the planning committee for the 2019 and 2017 AABA Bar Weekends and has judged the annual AABA high school essay contest and moot court competition.

 Ms. Stevens serves on the Judicial Nominating Committee for the Women’s Law Center of Maryland that reviews and recommends candidates for judicial positions throughout the State of Maryland.
 In addition, Ms. Stevens has been instrumental in the reestablishment of the Maryland Chapter of CARE (Credit Abuse Resistance Education), a national, nonprofit organization that focuses on helping schools, community organizations and others to provide meaningful financial literacy training to young people and their families.